-Ostomy Wound Management, the official journal of the Association for the Advancement of Wound Care, is a peer-reviewed, multispecialty journal dedicated to informing the practice, advancing the science, and improving the evidence base of all aspects of wound, continence, ostomy, and skin care.
+About the journal: Ostomy Wound Management, an official journal of the Association for the Advancement of Wound Care, is a peer-reviewed, multi- and interdisciplinary journal dedicated to informing the practice, advancing the science, and improving the evidence base of all aspects of wound, continence, ostomy, and skin care.

 Ostomy Wound Management is indexed in MEDLINE© and the Cumulative Index to Nursing and Allied Health (CINAHL©) and included in the Thomson Reuters Scientific Database and the British Nursing Index.
-To further meet its editorial purpose and reduce potential barriers to accessing published information, single copies of all published articles (in PDF, HTML format, or both) are available free of charge to all registered users of the Ostomy Wound Management website (www.o-wm.com).
+To further meet its editorial purpose and reduce potential barriers to accessing published information, single copies of all published articles (in PDF or HTML format or both) are available free of charge at the Ostomy Wound Management website (www.o-wm.com); you are requested to register at the site without charge.
+There is no fee to publish in the journal, nor are there any fees associated with including figures/photographs.

-Because the Ostomy Wound Management Editorial Board recognizes the importance of a timely exchange of scientific information, authors usually receive a decision about their manuscript within 8 weeks of submission, and most submissions are published within 3 to 6 months following receipt of the final manuscript (see III).
+All feature article submissions are peer reviewed.
+Because the Ostomy Wound Management Editorial Board recognizes the importance of a timely exchange of scientific information, authors usually receive a decision about their manuscript within 3 months of submission, and most submissions are published within 6 to 9 months following receipt of the final manuscript (see III).

 I. General Manuscript Preparation Guidelines

-Ostomy Wound Management editorial policies for authors, reviewers, and editorial staff are based on the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” published by the International Committee of Medical Journal Editors (ICMJE; for complete guidelines, visit www.icmje.org).
-Guidelines for authors are based on the American Medical Association (AMA) Manual of Style, 10th edition (see www.amamanualofstyle.com/oso/public/index.html).
-Authors of clinical studies, especially randomized controlled trials (RCTs), are encouraged to follow the minimum set of recommendations for reporting the results of their work promulgated by the CONSORT group (see www.consort-statement.org/consort-statement/overview0/).
+Ostomy Wound Management editorial policies for authors, reviewers, and editorial staff are based on the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” published by the International Committee of Medical Journal Editors (ICMJE; for complete guidelines, visit: www.icmje.org).
+Guidelines for authors are based on the American Medical Association (AMA) Manual of Style, 10th edition (see: www.amamanualofstyle.com/oso/public/index.html).
+Authors of clinical studies, especially randomized controlled trials (RCTs), are expected to follow the minimum set of recommendations for reporting the results of their work promulgated by the CONSORT group (see: www.consort-statement.org/consort-statement/overview0/).

 Before submitting the manuscript, authors are encouraged to contact the Editor by email or phone.
-In addition, prospective authors may want to discuss their ideas with our clinical editors or Editorial Board members.
+In addition, prospective authors may want to discuss their ideas with the Clinical Editor or Editorial Board members.

 II.
 Preparing the Manuscript

-All manuscripts follow the same general format outlined below and are based on the aforementioned AMA guidelines.
-The generally accepted manuscript length is 18 to 25 typewritten, double-spaced pages (not including tables and figures).
+All manuscripts follow the same general format outlined below and are based on the AMA Manual of Style guidelines.
+The Editors of Ostomy Wound Management hesitate to put restrictions on word count.
+Manuscripts typically range from 2000 to 10 000 words, including references; the generally accepted manuscript length is 18 to 25 typewritten, double-spaced pages (not including tables and figures).
+Occasionally, references and tables/figures may be placed online only to conserve space in the print journal.

-1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data;
+- substantial contributions to conception and design, data acquisition, analysis, or interpretation;

 All persons who meet the above criteria must be listed as authors.
 As part of the submission process, authors must indicate whether any writing assistance other than copy editing was provided.

-The title of the manuscript should convey the health topic (eg, clinical condition, concern) and content (eg, in vivo study, randomized controlled clinical study, literature review).
+The title of the manuscript should convey the topic, clinical condition, or concern and content (eg, in vivo study, randomized controlled clinical study, literature review).

-All manuscripts should be accompanied by a 150- to 200-word abstract containing:
+All manuscripts should be accompanied by a structured 150- to 200-word abstract containing:

-The abstract should be followed by three to five keywords.
-Authors should refer to the MESH vocabulary of the National Library of Medicine to find keywords pertaining to the type of manuscript (eg, study), health condition, and topic.
-These terms are available at www.nlm.nih.gov/mesh/MBrowser.html.
+The abstract should be followed by 3 to 5 keywords.
+Authors should refer to the Medical Subject Headings (MeSH) vocabulary of the National Library of Medicine to find keywords pertaining to the type of manuscript (eg, study), health condition, and topic.
+These terms are available at: www.nlm.nih.gov/mesh/MBrowser.html.

 D. Introduction and/or Literature Review